Spasmochi/bookshelf/README.md

 1. [http://localhost:8080](http://localhost:8080):

-This is the development server that allows you to preview your website.
-It comes with hot-module reloading, which means that you should see your changes almost immediately without having to refresh the browser tab.
+This is the development server that allows you to preview the website.
+It comes with hot-module reloading, which means that you should see the changes almost immediately without having to refresh the browser tab.

 2. [http://localhost:8000/\_\_\_graphql](http://localhost:8000/___graphql):

-This is the development server that allows you to interact with the your site's GraphQL data via the GraphiQL IDE.
+This is the development server that allows you to interact with the the site's GraphQL data via the GraphiQL IDE.

 ### Available Scripts